CharlesCara/DatastreamDSWS2R/README.md

 ## Other information
 The dsws interface will split large requests down into chunks small enough for the DSWS interface to process.
 However, the maximum chunk size varies in the DSWS documentation and is either [2000](https://product.datastream.com/DswsClient/Docs/AboutRestSvc.aspx) or [50](https://developers.refinitiv.com/sites/default/files/DSWS%20for%20Desktop%20-%20User%20stats%20and%20limits_0.pdf).
-Different users have different limits.
-The default chunkLimit is 2000, but it can be to 50:
+Different users have different limits, depending on whether they have Enterprise or Individual subscriptions.
+The default chunkLimit is 2000, but it can be set to 50 after initialisation.

     mydsws <- dsws$new()
     mydsws$chunkLimit <- 50L